 By the Numbers

-- 100% of M.Div. graduating students and recent alumni report that Immaculate Conception Seminary School of Theology enhanced and embodied an environment in which they could encounter and pursue service to Jesus Christ through the Catholic Church.
+- Over 92% of graduating students and recent alumni report that Immaculate Conception Seminary School of Theology enhanced and embodied an environment in which they could encounter and pursue service to Jesus Christ through the Catholic Church.

 - 100% of M.Div. graduating students and recent alumni who participated in our English as a Second Language Program report that the program was successful in helping them through their formation process.

-- More than 11,000 people reached by events sponsored by Immaculate Conception Seminary School of Theology or given by individual ICSST faculty members during academic year 2018-19.
+- More than 2,700 people (on-campus) and 4,500 people (off-campus) participated in events sponsored by Immaculate Conception Seminary School of Theology.

 M.Div. - The Master of Divinity degree is generally pursued by seminarians preparing for priestly ordination.
 Depending on one's prior studies, the degree can take from four to six years of full-time study.
 The pastoral formation requirements of some dioceses and religious communities separate from ICSST may extend this time frame still further.